-The prominence of open-book assessment and infrequence of examinations in many Units means students may need more practice in exam techniques.
+The prominence of open-book assessment and infrequency of examinations in many Units means students may need more practice in exam techniques.
 Tutors should need less time for revision and be able to focus more on exam technique and study skills.

-Students are introduced to a wider range of IT subjects with Digital for Administrators (HP0M 47included in Semester 1, giving an earlier introduction to this specialism.
+Students are introduced to a wider range of subjects with Human Resource Management: Introduction (J2FD 47) being included in Semester 1 and giving students an earlier introduction to their specialism.